emnify/product-docs/docs/services/platform/data-streamer/connection-types.md

 Using this data, you can build operational dashboards that visualize device, network, and application information side-by-side.

-## Available data streamer integrations
+## Available Data Streamer integrations

 - [Amazon](/multicloud-data-streamer/integrations#amazon)
 - [Azure](/multicloud-data-streamer/integrations#azure)